-Packet transmit mode allows the MC13201 to send the whole packet without intervention from the microcontroller.
-The entire packet payload is pre-loaded in TX Packet RAM, the MC13201 sends the frame, and then the transmit complete status is given to the MCU.
+The advantage of packet transmit mode is that it allows the MC13202 to send the whole packet without intervention from the microcontroller.
+The entire packet payload is pre-loaded in TX Packet RAM, the MC13202 sends the frame, and then the transmit complete status is given to the MCU.

 This sequence shows use of the TXTXEN signal to control a sequence.
 The RXTXEN signal can be tied high and left high.
-The sequence will then start based on writing of the field xcvr\seq[1:0].
+The sequence will then start based on writing of the field xcvr_seq[1:0].